modernish/modernish/README.md

   long-form shell option by that name.
 * If *item* is any other letter or digit preceded by a single `-`, check if this shell has a short-form shell option by that character.
+* *item* can also be one of the following two operators.
-* The `--cache` option runs all external modernish shell capability tests that have not yet been run, causing the cache to be complete.
+    * `--cache` runs all external modernish shell capability tests that have not yet been run, causing the cache to be complete.
-* The `--show` option performs a `--cache` and then outputs all the IDs of positive results, one per line.
+    * `--show` performs a `--cache` and then outputs all the IDs of positive results, one per line.

 `thisshellhas` continues to process *item*s until one of them produces a negative result or is found invalid, at which point any further *item*s are